SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/java-workflows.md

 ## Creating a Java Workflow Bundle

-In the [Developer Tutorial](/docs/3-getting-started/developer-tutorial/) you saw how to create a HelloWorld Java workflow using archetype.
+In the [Developer Tutorial](/docs/3-getting-started/developer-tutorial/) you saw how to create a MyHelloWorld Java workflow using archetype.

 <%= render '/includes/java_archetype/' %>